 Finally, with respect to pagination, keep the processing overhead in mind.
 In general, the smaller the page size, the slower the flow will run, since pages are processed individually from the queue.
 With real-time listeners, for example, the page size is often for a single record that the app sends to integrator.io.
 The performance overhead of a smaller page size is negligible per page, but it’s something to be aware of when fine-tuning these settings.

 Note: You may be familiar with the pagination procedure for a specific API, in which results are returned in a series of pages at a maximum number of records each.
 Do not confuse API pagination with integrator.io page size.
-When exporting data, you don’t have to be concerned with an API’s page count or limit; integrator.io first retrieves the complete set of data from the API and then splits it into pages according to the page size you specify.
+When exporting data with a prebuilt connector, you don’t have to be concerned with an API’s page count or limit; integrator.io first retrieves the complete set of data from the API and then splits it into pages according to the page size you specify.

 Pagination, concurrency, and order of operations